Edited by: Keri Stooksbury

 Hot Tip: Check out Peacock TV’s annual plans — at $49.99 for an entire year, you could use just 1 of your $20 digital entertainment monthly credits and be pay a net amount of $29.99 for an annual Peacock Premium subscription.

-If you don’t yet have the Amex Platinum card, those with excellent credit may qualify and receive a generous welcome bonus offer once meeting minimum spending requirements after card approval.
+If you don’t yet have the Amex Platinum card, those with excellent credit may qualify and receive a generous American Express welcome offer once meeting minimum spending requirements after card approval.

 The Amex Platinum card is packed with valuable premium benefits that can save money, make travel more comfortable, and provide protection when you need it.
 We estimate the card’s value to be nearly $5,000 each year if you utilize all the perks.